 Follow-up physical therapy and training sessions

-In addition to our orthopedic offices, we conduct follow-up physical therapy and training sessions at four convenient locations: Wakefield, Cary, and Knightdale.
+In addition to our orthopedic offices, we conduct follow-up physical therapy and training sessions at three convenient locations: Wakefield, Raleigh, and Knightdale.
 The Wakefield physical therapy office is now located in the same building as our Wakefield orthopedic office in the suite right next door.
 The Raleigh physical therapy office is located in the same building as our Raleigh orthopedic offices.
 The Knightdale physical therapy office is located in the same building as our Knightdale orthopedic office.

-OSNC Physical Therapy is proud to now offer aquatic physical therapy at our Wakefield location.
+OrthoNC Physical Therapy is proud to now offer aquatic physical therapy at our Wakefield location.
 Aquatic therapy will be provided in a heated, saline, therapy pool located in the Rex Wellness Center of Wakefield.
 Aquatic therapy is very beneficial for patients with lower extremity arthritis, low back pain, obesity and any patients who have difficulty with land-based therapy.
 The buoyancy and resistance properties of water make for a perfect therapy environment.
 For more information about how aquatic therapy may help you, please call our physical therapy office.

 Our occupational therapists also provide education in the use of adaptive equipment, splinting, and ADL re-training prior to total joint replacement, spine surgery, and other major surgeries such as ACL reconstruction and rotator cuff Repair.